yayamayajd/yayamayajd/README.md

 My background in writing and storytelling helps me think in structure, connect details with purpose, and communicate clearly — whether it’s code, config, or documentation.

-I also enjoy sharing my knowledge through writing and blogging.
-Here are some of my latest posts:
+Here are some of my latest projects:

 - 📝 [My fruit project](https://github.com/yayamayajd/fruits_project) - A small fullstack project with the whole DevOps process